cyrusbehr/YOLOv9-TensorRT-CPP/README.md

 ### Running the Executables
 - *Note*: the first time you run any of the scripts, it may take quite a long time (5 mins+) as TensorRT must generate an optimized TensorRT engine file from the onnx model.
 This is then saved to disk and loaded on subsequent runs.
-- *Note*: The executables all work out of the box with Ultralytic's pretrained object detection, segmentation, and pose estimation models.
 - To run the benchmarking script, run: `./benchmark --model /path/to/your/onnx/model.onnx --input /path/to/your/benchmark/image.png`
 - To run inference on an image and save the annotated image to disk run: `./detect_object_image --model /path/to/your/onnx/model.onnx --input /path/to/your/image.jpg`
   - You can use the images in the `images/` directory for testing